 i.
 Saul’s problem wasn’t just that he neglected some ceremony.
 That is how Saul thought of obedience to God.
 In today’s world he might say, “What?
 So God wants me to go to church more?
 All right, I’ll go.”
 But religious observance was not Saul’s problem; the problem was that his heart became rebellious and stubborn against God.
 If religious observance did not help that problem, then it was no good.

 ii.
-It would be easy for Saul to point his finger at the Amalekites or the Philistines and say, “Look at those Godless idolaters.
-They don’t worship the true God like I do.”
+It would be easy for Saul to point his finger at the Amalekites or the Philistines and say, “Look at those godless idolaters.
+They don’t worship the true God as I do.”
 But Saul didn’t worship the true God either because the real worship of God begins with surrender.

 iii.
 “All conscious disobedience is actually idolatry, because it makes self-will, the human I, into a god.”
-(Keil and Delitszch)
+(Keil and Delitzsch)

 c.
 Because you have rejected the word of the LORD, He also has rejected you from being king: In his empty religious practice, rebellion, and stubbornness against God, Saul rejected God’s word.
 So, God rightly rejected him as king over Israel.

 i.
 It would be easy to say, “What, Saul will be rejected as king because he spared a king and a few sheep and oxen?
 Later kings of Israel would do far worse, and not be rejected as king.
 Why is God being so tough on Saul?”
 But God saw Saul’s heart and saw how rebellious and stubborn it was.
 Saul’s condition was like an iceberg: what was visible might be a manageable size, but there was far more under the surface that couldn’t be seen.
 God could see it.

 ii.
 So Saul was rejected…from being king.
 Yet it would be almost 25 years before there was another king enthroned in Israel.
 Saul’s rejection was final, but it was not immediate.
 God used almost 25 years to train up the right replacement for Saul.